Representing You At The First, Informal Stage

 All EEO complaints in the federal sector must start with the pre-complaint counseling stage.
 This stage must be initiated within 45 calendar days of when you learned of a discriminatory event.
 The EEOC places great emphasis on trying to resolve discrimination claims as quickly as possible.
 To this end, all agencies are required to have an alternative dispute resolution (ADR) program at this informal stage.
 Most agencies use mediation as their ADR method of choice.

-At Passman & Kaplan, P.C., Attorneys at Law, we are skilled in representing federal employees in negotiating settlements through mediation.
+At Passman & Kaplan, P.C., we are skilled in representing federal employees in negotiating settlements through mediation.
 Our Washington attorneys have extensive experience and in-depth knowledge in federal employment law matters, making us ideal counselors and representatives on behalf of your rights and interests to seek the best resolution possible.

 What To Expect During Mediation